 Security of your website is one of the most important things which you need to consider when choosing web hosting, or putting your website online.
 A bit glitch in security can cause you loss of traffic, business reputation, and defiantly money.
 Many small business owners and websites admins do not take their website security seriously because they think that their data is less important for the hackers.
 In this article, I will share with you that Why WordPress security is important and why you need website security even if you manage a personal blog or small business website on WordPress.

 Every day there is a story about the latest hacked websites.
 Most website owners think it will never happen to them — until it does.
 According to the some research, Google is blacklisting about 10,000 websites every day because they contain malware.

-Here are some statistics about hacked websites
+Here are some statistics collected from different source about hacked websites

 1- A website is hacked every 39 seconds (Source: Security magazine)